Server Rack Cable Management: 5 Tips for Improvement

 5. Use a Cable Comb

 A Cable Comb is used by professionals to ensure that large cable bundles not only look good but are easy to maintain.
 Cable Combs are jigs that hold cables in place during the installation so no tangles occur.
-The result is a clean, organized professional installation.
+The result is a clean, organized, professional installation and improved server rack cable management.

 Separating different cable types will make organization and function much easier.
 It’s always a good idea to keep the different cables grouped together and separated from other types.
 Also, be sure to keep your cables snug and properly connected!